Graft - opening chapters

 “If you guys don’t come back with a bunch of Area 51 bumper stickers on the car, I’ll be disappointed.”

 “We don’t have much bumper space left, but we’ll do our best.
 For now we’re stocking up on postcards.
-Your dad’s planning to draw a bunch of nonsense symbols on the back instead of words and then mail them to your grandfather to bug him,” she said with a sigh.
+Your dad’s planning to draw a bunch of nonsense symbols on the back and mail them to your grandfather,” she said with a sigh.
 “Because they already get along so well.”

-I heard my dad’s voice in the background, muffled, but sounding an awful lot like “he won’t know they’re from me!”
+My dad’s voice was distant and muffled, but it sounded an awful lot like “he won’t know they’re from me!”

 “Who else?”
 Mom said dryly.
 “Anyway, you wouldn’t believe the landscape out here.
 Parts of it are dusty, but it smells so… clean?
 It’s hard to describe, but I think you’d like it.
 There’s more life than you’d think, you just have to work to find it.
 We’ve seen three lizards today but I imagine you’d have found ten times that.”